- Fast Facts

 - Late October: 'Magness' European pears, 'Sugar Snap', 'Winecrisp', and 'Golden Russet' apples, 'Niitaka' Asian pears.

-- There are many pickup locations throughout Chester, Lancaster, Delaware, Bucks, Montgomery, and Lehigh counties, as well as a locations in northern Delaware and Maryland.
+- There are many pickup locations throughout Chester, Lancaster, Delaware, Bucks, Montgomery, and Lehigh counties, as well as northern Maryland.

 - Select locations have a couple Fruit Share options as well as a Veggie Share option.

-- The pickup location at our farm in Cochranville also has add-on CSA options including the Veggie Share, plus Eggs, Mushrooms, Kombucha, and Cheese.
+- The pickup location at our farm in Cochranville also has add-on CSA options including the Veggie Share, plus Bread, Eggs, Mushrooms, Kombucha, and Cheese add-on options.

 If you are not sure which to choose, please contact us.

-Please review the share options available at your desired CSA pickup location.
+Please review the specific share options available at your desired CSA pickup location.

 For greatest savings, a weekly share paid in full by check when you sign up is the way to go.